 4. Pay as much as you can upfront

-If you don't have much equity in your home, making a larger down payment on your refinance loan can score you a lower 15-year mortgage rate.
+If you don't have much equity in your home, making a larger down payment on your refinance loan can help you land an extremely low 15-year mortgage rate for your refi.

-Plus, making a down payment big enough to give you at least 20% equity will keep troublesome private mortgage insurance (PMI) premiums from being tacked onto your house payments.
+Plus, making a down payment large enough to give you at least 20% equity in your home will keep troublesome private mortgage insurance (PMI) premiums from being tacked onto your house payments.